Realtime Twilio Audio Transformation for Azure Speech Recognition using FFmpeg in .NET

 - Twilio delivers live audio as raw, 8 kHz, 8-bit, mono mu-law an efficient format for telephony, but not suitable for most modern speech recognition engines.

-- Azure Speech-to-Text expects PCM WAV: 16-bit, mono, and either 8 kHz or 16 kHz sample rate (and in a proper WAV container).
+- Azure Speech-to-Text expects PCM WAV: 16-bit, mono, and either 8 kHz or 16 kHz sample rate.

 Here’s a quick comparison: